Skip to main content

 “Who is that?”
 He asked as he heard the name for the first time in his life.

 Dibyendu Jyoti Bhattacharya was the firstborn of Dadu.
-He and his four siblings were scattered across the country and the last time we saw them was when Dadu died.
-We didn’t remember much, except that Baba had his address noted down in the family address book and they had refused to have anything to do with Thamma or the family after Dadu left.
+He and his four siblings were scattered across the country, and the last time we saw them was when Dadu died.
+We didn’t remember much, except that Baba had his address noted down in the family address book, and they had refused to have anything to do with Thamma or the family after Dadu left.
 Why bother informing them?
-They would be pleased to know if something happened to her.
+They would be pleased to know if something had happened to her.
 Dada reasoned.
-The house, the properties and everything we had were Dadu’s and that meant they had equal rights to everything legally.
+The house, the properties and everything we had were Dadu’s, and that meant they had equal rights to everything legally.
 If god forbid something happened and we didn’t inform them, they would drag us to court.
 At first, I was irked and somehow disappointed with his practical thinking.
 Instead of thinking of our old and dying grandmother who took care of us like a mother would, he was thinking of the legal implications of property.

 “Why should we give them anything?
-They never took care of anything nor lived here.”
+They never took care of anything, nor lived here.”
 Ananta’s harsh words died in Dada’s scolding.
 He was told to stay out of family issues.
 Diplomacy was something neither he nor I knew as much as Dada.
-Sometimes I feel if one has to learn to be politically correct one should jump into an Indian joint family and observe people.
+Sometimes I feel that if one has to learn to be politically correct, one should jump into an Indian joint family and observe people.
 It was decided that a telegram would be sent.
 Many more were sent across to other relatives and to my distant Pishima.

 “I am not a guest.”
 He said scornfully at Dada when he asked Boudi to bring him tea.
 “I grew up here.
 I will ask for things from Bouma when I need them.”

 Dada was worried about what perhaps made Dibya Jethu arrive at Punya.
-He said people were not as simple in their gestures and motives as they appeared to be and for once I agreed with him.
-It was his son, our elder cousin Bitan Da who actually put forward their motive in a subtle way.
+He said people were not as simple in their gestures and motives as they appeared to be, and for once, I agreed with him.
+It was his son, our elder cousin Bitan Da, who actually put forward their motive in a subtle way.
 After Thamma, the property, the house and estates belonged to all of Dadu’s children, divided equally among his sons.
 That meant they had a share of everything we nurtured and the house we called home.
 It also meant that Baba’s share would be distributed among us.
 It worried Dada the most, for he had always assumed everything around here was his.
 As for Ananta, he didn’t understand nor care much for all that.
 I was more concerned about the future of my ‘career’ than the property.
 Lata, who was devastated beyond any of us, didn’t wish to listen to any of us talk about it.
-On one of the nights as we laid side by side in bed, looking up at the whirling fan, I had mentioned the property issue Jetha was here for and she stared at me disapprovingly, calling all of us selfish and shallow.
-I felt numb for she was in some way, in her eyes right about us all.
+On one of the nights as we lay side by side in bed, looking up at the whirling fan, I had mentioned the property issue Jetha was here for, and she stared at me disapprovingly, calling all of us selfish and shallow.
+I felt numb for she was in some way, in her eyes, right about us all.
 Nobody cared for the old woman slipping away more than the money and future involved.
 It was a sad truth.
 On a fateful night, Thamma slipped away, and none of us got a wink of sleep.
 But as soon as the rituals were done, I could sense the gathered relatives whispering and gossiping about the future of our estates.

-Though it would leave us with enough money, the implications were that we had to leave Punnya, our ancestral house, our home and, my career.
+Though it would leave us with enough money, the implications were that we had to leave Punnya, our ancestral house, our home and my career.
 I had been highly disappointed in Thamma, even emotional about the memories the nooks and corners of the house held for all of us.
 But it left us with a life-changing question.
 Where will we go?
 What will we do?
-In times of crisis that are emotional and life-altering, I find women being more stable even in the most shocking situations than men.
+In times of crisis that are emotional and life-altering, I find women to be more stable, even in the most shocking situations, than men.
 As we sat in silence in Dada’s room, it was Boudi who cleared her throat and offered us to stay at their place in Calcutta when we have to leave Punnya until all of us figure something out.
 Dada also said his offer for me to partner in his firm was still open.
 Ananta, who was openly disappointed in the deceased lady for leaving him homeless now, wanted to pursue a career as a doctor and use his inheritance for it.
 Bibhabati lamented how Thamma suddenly left her with no place to come home to.
-Lata sighed, holding her hand in her own as she said “It is not the bricks that made us family Didi, wherever we are, you will always come home to us.”
+Lata sighed, holding her hand in her own as she said, “It is not the bricks that made us family, Didi, wherever we are, you will always come home to us.”
 I looked up at her words.
 She was right.
 But what would I do?
 Go back to working for Dada?

 “It is good that she decided to sell it.”
-She said aloud trying to catch my attention as I paced the room, smoking.
+She said aloud, trying to catch my attention as I paced the room, smoking.
 “It feels so haunting.
 Ananta is downstairs on his own.
 I asked him to move into Dada’s room.
 He refused.”
 I nodded in silence as she continued.
 “It is so strange to stay alone in the house the entire day.”

 “Lata.”
 I made her stop as I gestured at her to sit down on the bed.
 I burnt the cigarette out on the ashtray and decided to share my woes with her.
-I didn’t want to work for Dada, she knew that.
-She was also well aware that even though Boudi made a generous offer it could sour relationships further.
+I didn’t want to work for Dada; she knew that.
+She was also well aware that even though Boudi made a generous offer, it could sour relationships further.
 I wanted to avoid that.
 She briefly sat in silence after I lamented about what I should do, or where we should go.
-I was clueless and I didn’t think she could help much with it.
+I was clueless, and I didn’t think she could help much with it.

 “Can I suggest something?”
 She asked as I nodded.
 “You remember how I wanted to teach?”
 She sat calmly and explained that we could rent a place in Shantiniketan.
 Baba’s old teacher was still in touch with us.
 His family lived there.
 We could even buy a small house with our inheritance.
 She could apply to the university or school to teach there, and I didn’t have to stay in the bustle of Calcutta that way.
 As for me, she walked up to the desk and picked up my journal.
-She declared almost like a mother, pushing her child towards his dreams, that it was time I took up writing, full time, without doubting my abilities.
+She declared almost like a mother, pushing her child towards his dreams, that it was time I took up writing full time, without doubting my abilities.
 With the inheritance, we could even get my book published.
 I was a bit taken aback by her suggestion.
 She was implying that I depended on her salary and my inheritance to pursue my dreams.
 Wouldn’t that be unmanly of me?
 At least Dada would always say so.

 Lata shook her head.
 She explained that this was our family.
 Our choice.
 She didn’t judge me.
 In fact, she wanted me to take the leap of faith.
 I pondered over her words through the sleepless night as I watched her sleep beside me.
 In the next few months, I contacted Baba’s acquaintances in Shantiniketan, looked up some small properties and bought myself a typewriter.
 My very first one, with which I typed each word of my first novel.
 It was on a Zamindar who had lost his land to the British after refusing to side with them.
-It didn’t sell more than a hundred copies, but Lata proudly put up my author’s copy on the bookshelf of our new two-bedroom bungalow house in Shantiniketan and encouraged me saying she was proud and that soon, the shelf would be full of my writing endeavours.
+It didn’t sell more than a hundred copies, but Lata proudly put up my author’s copy on the bookshelf of our new two-bedroom bungalow house in Shantiniketan and encouraged me, saying she was proud and that soon, the shelf would be full of my writing endeavours.
 I look up at the bookshelf as I type this.
 I smiled because she was right.
 Like always, Lata knew me more than I did.
-She helped me through my process and it was because of her constant faith and support that I succeeded to be the author I am, to readers like you who are reading this.
+She helped me through my process, and it was because of her constant faith and support that I succeeded in being the author I am, to readers like you who are reading this.

 Comments